virtuozzo/cloudnet/README.md

 **Initial config**
 Firstly you will need to populate the `dotenv.sample` file and rename it to `.env`

+Generate symmetric encryption key.
+First you will need to temporarily add `RAILS_ENV=test` to your `.env` file.
-Generate symmetric encryption key `docker run --env-file=.env --rm cloudnet rails generate symmetric_encryption:new_keys production`.That KEY will need to be added to the `SYMMETRIC_ENCRYPTION_KEY` setting in `.env`.
+Then run`docker run --env-file=.env --rm cloudnet rails generate symmetric_encryption:new_keys production`.
+That KEY will need to be added to the `SYMMETRIC_ENCRYPTION_KEY` setting in `.env`.
+Make sure to remove the `RAILS_ENV=test` line.

 Then create the OnApp user role that grants restricted permissions to Cloud.net users and make a note of the created ID;